How To Start Lifestyle Blogging For Free

-Themes are how your blog looks, you can either go for one of the free themes on WordPress, or you can pay for a theme, depending on your preference.
+A theme is how your blog looks, you can either go for one of the free themes on WordPress, or you can pay for a theme, depending on your preference.

 Weebly is also a site which can help you design your blog if you don’t like any of the other available themes.

-Hosting.
-Hosting is the space where your blog is stored and shared on the internet, and you will need to find a host to enable your posts to be seen by other people.
+Hosting is the space where your blog is stored and shared on the internet, you will need to find a host to enable your posts to be seen by other people.

-- check your statistics and visitors to your blog,
+- Check your statistics and visitors to your blog.

 I would think about choosing a recommended host who will give you the best technical support such as